Psychtoolbox-3/psychtoolbox-3.github.com/docs/BasicSoundScheduleDemo.md

 array with multiple filenames to load.
 Otherwise the default sound files
 provided with Psychtoolbox will be loaded.

+device = Device index of the sound card to use.

 The demo first loads all soundfiles, and resamples them to identical
 samplingrate if possible.
 Then it plays the first second of each of them.
 Then it goes into an interactive mode: By pressing any of the F1 - F10
 keys or any letter key, you can select a specific file for playback.
 By
 pressing any other key you exit the interactive loop.
 After the
 interactive loop has finished, a subset of the soundfiles is played again
-with a different method, for about 3 repetitions.
+with a different method, for about 2 repetitions.
 Then the demo exits.